June 12, 2020 | The Wall Street Journal

 The Italian writer Paolo Cognetti offers a reprieve from this frenzy in the form of a meditation.
 In “Without Ever Reaching the Summit,” he contrasts bold mountain ascents with the ancient tradition of the pilgrimage: “I found violence in the first gesture, kindness in the second; a desire to conquer as opposed to embrace,” he writes.
 For his 40th birthday he therefore made a pilgrimage of his own.
 In 2017 he traveled to the Buddhist monastery at Shey Gompa, deep in the Himalayas on the border of Nepal and Tibet.
 This itinerary took Mr. Cognetti in the footsteps of Peter Matthiessen (1927–2014), whose iconic 1978 travel memoir “The Snow Leopard” recorded a journey along the same path, and in the same spirit of humility and self-discovery.

 “Without Ever Reaching the Summit” is an exquisite book by a writer of rare wisdom and grace.
 Its rhythms move at the pace of the walking step and the flowing stream.
 Mr. Cognetti wears no sponsor’s logo; he carries no stopwatch to time an ascent.
 He pauses to record a thought or to sketch a valley in a fine and distinctive hand.
 (Several of his notebook drawings decorate the text.)
-His prose is spare and precise, and in Stash Luczkiw’s English translation it frequently attains great beauty.
+His prose is spare and in its simple precision frequently attains great beauty.
 As he moves over mountain passes, high by American standards yet miles below the tallest Himalayan peaks, he writes candidly about the altitude sickness that has plagued him all his life.
 Mr. Cognetti nevertheless finds the strength to remark on the quality of the very air that surrounds him: “At that altitude the light had something absolute to it, like light in its purest state.”

 “The Snow Leopard” is one of the great works of modern literature, a masterpiece of travel writing and life in the mountains.
 To use it as the conceit for one’s own story could go terribly wrong.
 Yet Mr. Cognetti displays a winning combination of reflection and good nature as he references the earlier book.
 He playfully wonders whether a stray dog embodies Matthiessen’s reincarnated spirit.
 And he knows where to cast his gaze: “There was something miraculous about raising my eyes from his diary and finding one by one the things described by him.
 Forty years for Shey had passed in the blink of an eye.
 No discoveries and inventions, no wars, revolutions, youth movements, no collapses of empires and ideologies, no music and literature: nothing that had happened in the course of my life had left a mark there.”